inmanta/inmanta-core/docs/model_developers/project_creation.rst

           - https://pypi.org/simple

 .. warning::
-    Using more than one Python package index in the project config is generally discouraged.
+    Using more than one Python package index in the project config is discouraged.
     It is a security risk and using more than one should be done with extreme care.
     Only proceed if you are aware of dependency confusion attacks.